-There is an old adage that is so true about modern technology: ‘no risk, no reward’.
-As we become all the more connected to technology and more and more of our lives get easier thanks to either the internet or some kind of device, the more we open ourselves up to risk from people using that against us.
-Scammer and fraudsters are some of those people, using a seemingly advanced knowledge of technology or just those gaps in peoples’ knowledge of the digital world to attack and take from all of us.
+There is an adage that is so true about modern technology – no risk, no reward.
+As we become all the more connected to technology and a good share of our lives get easier thanks to the internet or devices, the more we open ourselves up to risk from people using that against us.
+Indeed, we’ve all heard the stories – innocent and unsuspecting people getting caught up in elaborate schemes designed by crafty scammers.
+It’s a tale as old as time.

 As scams have become increasingly prevalent, posing a significant threat to our personal and financial security, scammers have developed sophisticated techniques to deceive us through phone calls, text messages and emails.
 From phishing to vishing and Wangiri scams, here we’ll delve deeper into how these work and explain the measures you can implement so that you can safeguard your personal information and avoid falling victim to fraudulent activities.